claes/hemlis/README.md

       };
     };

+(You can ignore the networks."home_wifi" part, it is also just for this particular use case.)

 Nix will resolve config.hemlis.secrets.home_wifi.path to a string, such as "/persist/secrets/home_wifi".
-A string like this is what networking.wireless.secretsFile expect.
+A string like this is what the networking.wireless.secretsFile option expect.

 This part is actually quite similar to for example agenix.
 But it differs how the secrets are defined:

 The contents of the file is defined by the value of shellExpr in the home_wifi attribute set value.
-This is a kind of template, where the part that looks like shell variable syntax will be replaced with the actual secret.
+This is a kind of template, where the part that looks like shell variable syntax will be replaced with the actual secret, by hemlis.

 If the $home_wifi_password is defined to Pa$sw0rd, then the result will be that the file contents will be